Dzhango/daviddempsey/README.md

 ## 🌊 Hey there!
 I'm David

-I'm a third year Computer Science student at UC San Diego.
+I'm an incoming fourth year Computer Science student at UC San Diego.
 Recently, I've been mostly working on full-stack web and mobile development projects.
 Outside of school and work, I love to cook for my friends and family, go snowboarding, and surf at Scripps Beach.
 Thanks for checking out my profile!

  ## 🏂 Current Involvements